HearthSim/HSTracker/Readme.markdown

 # HSTracker

-HSTracker is a [Hearthstone](http://www.playhearthstone.com/) deck tracker for Mac OsX.
+HSTracker is a [Hearthstone](http://www.playhearthstone.com/) deck tracker for Mac OsX 10.8+.

 HSTracker is released under the [MIT license](LICENSE).

 ### Deck Tracker